GitHub-Actions-migration-hands-on/github-terraform-oidc-ci-cd/README.md

 ### Service Principal or Managed Identity

 There are two approaches shown in the code for federating GitHub and Azure.
-The preferred method is to use a User Assigned Managed Identity since this does not require elevated permissions in Azure Active Directory and has a longer token timeout.
+The preferred method is to use a User Assigned Managed Identity since this does not require elevated permissions in Microsoft Entra ID and has a longer token timeout.
 However the code also shows the Service Principal approach for those that prefer that method.
-If you choose the Service Principal approach then the account creating the infrastructure will need permission to create Applications in Azure Active Directory.
+If you choose the Service Principal approach then the account creating the infrastructure will need permission to create Applications in Microsoft Entra ID.

 ## Getting Started